maestro-server/webdocs/docs/quickstart.rst

 We have Vagrant box, its good for visualization (demo) or the best way to create a development environment.

 ..
 Note::
-    PS: All port its expose, dont use vagrant in production environment.
+    PS: ``All port its expose``, don't use vagrant in production environment.

 ..
 Note::

     **HA - High availability and critical system**

-    If your necessity is, ha, critical situation, go in `Ha session`__.
+    If your necessity is, HA, critical situation, go in `Ha session`__.

     __ installing/production.html